mantrajsframework/mantrad/docs/35-assetslocations-reference.md

 # AssetsLocations

-With MantraAPI.GetAssetsLocations(), you get an object with methods to locate where components assets (views, blocks, etc) are located in the project.
+With Mantra.GetAssetsLocations(), you get an object with methods to locate where components assets (views, blocks, etc) are located in the project.

 * [AssetsLocations.ExistsView](#assetslocations.existsview)